bewakes/mapreduce-poc/README.md

-## Simplel POC of parallel mapreduce
+## Simple POC of parallel mapreduce
 This program creates bigrams from input nepali corpus

 ### Usage